planetway/xroad-securityserver-docker/README.md

 ## License, Terms of Use

-By downloading the Docker image, you represent that you have read, understood and agreed to be bound by the [Conneqt License Agreement](https://planetway.com/legal/PX_License_Agreement.pdf).
+By downloading the Docker image, you represent that you have read, understood and agreed to be bound by the [Terms of Use](https://secure-dx.biz/terms.html).

 The files in this repository are licensed under [MIT License](LICENSE).